zoebelle-pang/tp/docs/UserGuide.md

 * At most 1 `GRADE` and 1 `SUBJECT` can be assigned per student.

+* You can view a student's note by clicking on the Note button beside the student.
+The note can be edited using the `edit` command (refer to usage below for more information).

 * `PAYMENT` should either be `Paid` or `Not Paid`

 * `ATTENDANCE` should either be `Present` or `Absent`